Watsco Q2 2025 Earnings Call Transcript

 Barry Logan

-Just just, Pat, I'm just gonna say this again for the more for the front of it.
-I mean, a great home services business you could invest in the last fifty years as Rollins.
-If don't know the company, look it up.
-I mean, technology, you know, deployed at Rollins yielded 10 higher EBIT margins for their business over time, right?
-So the question is, in our partnership with any customer of any size, do we have a business model, an ecosystem that can help them grow, help them price products, help them operate their business twenty four seven?
+Pat, I'm just going to say this again more for the fun of it.
+I mean, a great home services business you could invest in the last 50 years is Rollins.
+If you don't know the company, look it up.
+Technology deployed at Rollins yielded 10% higher EBIT margins for their business over time.
+The question is, in our partnership with any customer of any size, do we have a business model, an ecosystem that can help them grow, help them price products, help them operate their business?
+24/7.
+Part of the visibility of what we've done for most smaller contractors, the question is, is that a pliable technology for larger accounts and larger contractors?
+It's not about just selling more stuff, it's about helping any kind of size customer operate their business more profitably through us.

 Barry Logan